-ELET 1473 Digital Logic Principles (4)
+ELET 1473 Digital Logic Principles (4) (Former course prefix/number ET 197)

 This course is a study of number systems and arithmetic in various bases.
 Included are truth tables, logic symbols, and basic logic functions including NOT, AND, NAND, OR, NOR, and XOR.
 Logic manipulations involving basic laws, minterm forms, mapping, minimization, and basic logic gate circuit troubleshooting techniques.
 An introduction to computer operations and systems with emphasis on the use of the computer as an analytical tool for electronics circuit evaluation is included.
 Laboratory fee.
 (3 Lec., 3 Lab.)